Code-Institute-Submissions/SofiaHorvath91-ucd_project_4_MayResub/README.md

 ### 4. Acknowledgements
 * To the Code Institute for the great course material
 * To the [Stack Overflow](https://stackoverflow.com/) & [W3Schools](https://www.w3schools.com/) as a valuable resource for solving issues.
-* To Udemy platform users [tutorial](https://www.udemy.com/) for their wonderful tutorials
+* To [Udemy](https://www.udemy.com/) platform users for their wonderful tutorials
 * To the people of Ukrania - I wish I could give everybody the biggest bag possible with all the best things on the world!
 ### 5. Special Thanks
 * My mentor Rahul Lakhanpal for his time, kind words and support.
-* My previous private mentor Samu Gábor Tamás who taught me all I know in the last two years
+* My previous private mentor Samu Gábor Tamás who taught me all I knew before UCD
 * My Mother who is always there for me and supports me through the hard times